SebastianUniv/cosmic-quest-1/README.md

 ## Requirements

-This project builds on top of JavaScript and Python.
-In order to make use of this project you should have a version of NodeJS and Python 3 installed on your machine.
+This project builds on top of JavaScript.
+In order to make use of this project you should have a version of NodeJS installed on your machine.

 Make sure you have yarn installed for NodeJS: